 Mistake #1: Not taking into consideration the intended use of the conservatory

-One of the first steps in planning a conservatory renovation is deciding how you want to use the space.
+One of the first steps in planning a conservatory refurbishment is deciding how you want to use the extra living space.
 This might seem obvious, but it’s surprising how many homeowners don’t think about this important factor.
-Without a clear purpose, your conservatory can end up underused or feel disjointed from the rest of your home.
+Without a clear purpose for your conservatory refurbishment, your space can end up underused or feel disjointed from the rest of your home.

 How to plan for functionality

-You may be planning to create a dining room, a playroom, a study, or perhaps just a peaceful place to relax.
-Having a specific purpose in mind for the space will really help to organise many aspects of your renovation.
+You may be planning to use your conservatory as a dining room, a playroom, a study, or perhaps just a peaceful place to relax.
+Having a specific purpose in mind for this extra living space will really help to organise many aspects of your renovation.
 For instance:

-• Furniture: The furniture you choose will also vary.
+- Furniture: The furniture you choose will also vary.
 A dining room needs sturdy dining sets, whereas a playroom may need toy storage, beanbags, and low tables.
-Comfortable and practical desks and chairs are important for a study, while a relaxation space might include cosy seating, like a sectional sofa or chaise lounge.
+Comfortable and practical desks and chairs are important for a functional space like a study, while a relaxation space might include cosy seating, like a sectional sofa or chaise lounge.
+Make sure to choose decor for the walls that complements your new furniture.

-• Lighting: Lighting choices will depend heavily on the space’s planned use.
+- Lighting: Lighting choices will depend heavily on the conservatory’s planned use.
 A study works well with focused lighting like desk lamps, while a playroom might feature soft, ambient lighting to create a fun and inviting atmosphere.
-A dining room could use a statement chandelier or pendant lights to set the mood, and a relaxation space might rely on dimmable lights for a calming effect.
+A dining area could use a statement chandelier or pendant lights to set the mood, and a relaxation space might rely on dimmable lights for a calming effect.
+Alternatively, you may want to focus on bringing in more natural light to elevate your conservatory’s appearance.
+With plenty of stylish window frames and window treatments to suit your existing space, new conservatory windows can make all the difference to your conservatory’s overall appearance.

 Designing for your specific needs